sanjaypverma/Video-Game-Reinforcement-Learning-Taxi/README.md

 ## Load/Save

 Due to the computational power necessary to train our model, quite often we experienced GoogleColab breaking, our kernel dying, our computers going to sleep, or running out of space on our hard drives.
 For these reasons, it was extremely necessary to attempt to incorporate a save function where we could save the data as our model was training in the event one of the previously mentioned issues occurred.

+## Algorithmic Model

+There is also an algorithmic model that we implemented in order to compare our neural network.
+This version trains much faster, but it still requires 1000 episodes.

 ## Reflection